matankleiner/academic-webpage-template/README.md

 * Paper section with bibtex style citation and paper image

 #### Change Style and Functionality
 This academic webpage template include several components and functionality you might not need, comment them out or delete them from the `index.html` file.
-The `index.html` has a section of javascript that control the functionality of some components.
+The functionality of some components is set in the `functionality.js` file (imported to `index.html`) while other is set via bootstrap class.
 The style of the webpage is mainly set in the `style.css` file.
 It includes, among others, font sizes, colors and position.
 However, not all style options are set in the `style.css` file, font sizes and position are sometime set in the `index.html` file and some styles and functionality are set as a bootstrap class.

 Each component style and functionality is controlled in the following way: